hoangduytranuk/blender_manual/blender_docs/manual/render/cycles/materials/assigning_a_material.rst

 Blender is built to allow you to reuse *anything*, including material settings, between many objects.
 Instead of creating duplicate materials, you can simply reuse an existing material.
-There are several ways to do this using the Materials data-block menu:
+There are several ways to do this using the Material's data-block menu:

 *Single Object* -- With the object selected, click the sphere located to the left of the Material name.
 A pop-up appears showing all the materials available in the current blend-file.